AaltoSciComp/scicomp-docs/training/scip/matlab-advanced.rst

 **Course prerequisite requirements and other details:**

-The course is done in Y342a which has 30 Linux desktop computers.
-If you are not familiar with Linux, or if you would rather use your laptop, Matlab is available for Aalto staff and students at `download.aalto.fi <https://download.aalto.fi/>`__ (Linux/Mac/Windows versions).
+The course is done online, you should use your laptop, Matlab is available for Aalto staff and students at `download.aalto.fi <https://download.aalto.fi/>`__ (Linux/Mac/Windows versions).
 Check the `Matlab Advanced course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/tree/master/AY20192020/MatlabAdvanced2020#matlab-advanced-2020-ay-2019-2020>`__ for other pre-requirements.

 **Course credits:** if you have an Aalto student number, you can obtain 1 ECTS credit for the course (12h attendance + homeworks).
 Check the `Matlab Advanced course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/tree/master/AY20192020/MatlabAdvanced2020#matlab-advanced-2020-ay-2019-2020>`__ for a detailed list of requirements for the credit.